MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/migrate-to-azure-storage-lifecycle-policy.md

 An existing diagnostic setting logging to a storage account.

 ## Migration procedures

-To check if a resource has a diagnostic setting, use the following CLi command:
+Use the following CLI command to check if a resource has a diagnostic setting:

 ```azurecli
  az monitor diagnostic-settings list --resource <resource Id>
 ```